gregmcwhirter/coronado/README.md

 # coronado

-## Simple Static Site Generator Based on Markdown
+## A Static Site Generator Based on Markdown

+Coronado provides a way to incorporate Markdown pages into your blog or website.
+Pages are built form Markdown which is then processed into standard HTML or stored in a database.